HimesGroup/taffeta/README.md

 > <i>project_name</i>/<i>project_name</i>_Alignment_QC_Report/<i>project_name</i>_QC_RnaSeqReport.html

-3) Write and execute an lsf job to perform differential expression analysis for RNA-seq samples associated with a project using rnaseq_de.py:
+3) Perform differential expression analysis and create an HTML report of differential expression summary statistics and plots for top differentially expressed genes according to all specified pairwise conditions for RNA-seq samples associated with a project using rnaseq_de_report.py:

+> module load pandoc/2.0.6 <br>
-> python rnaseq_de.py <i>project_name</i> <i>sample_info_file.txt</i>
+> python rnaseq_de_report.py <i>project_name</i> <i>sample_info_file.txt</i>

-Differential expression analysis is conducted with cuffdiff using cufflinks output files created after running rnaseq_align_and_qc.py.
+Differential expression analysis is conducted with DESeq2 using the HTSeq output file created after running rnaseq_align_and_qc.py.
 A merged transcriptome can be created using these files (option --merge_transcriptme yes), but the default is to use the reference genome gtf file.
 If a particular order of conditions among samples is desired, it can be provided as a comma-separated list (option --conditions cond1,cond2,cond3,...).
 Otherwise, all condition types according to <i>sample_info_file.txt</i> sorted in alphabetical order are used.

-4) Create an HTML report of differential expression summary statistics and plots for top differentially expressed genes according to all specified pairwise conditions for RNA-seq samples associated with a project using rnaseq_de_report.py:

-> module load pandoc/2.0.6 <br>
-> python rnaseq_de_report.py <i>project_name</i> <i>sample_info_file.txt</i>

-This script creates an Rmd document (main template is rnaseq_de_report_Rmd_template.txt) that uses the cummeRbund R package to load and process the cuffdiff output files created in step 3).
+This script creates an Rmd document (main template is rnaseq_de_report_Rmd_template.txt) that uses the DESeq2 R package to load and process the HTSeq output file 2).
 The report and accompanying files are contained in:

 > <i>project_name</i>/<i>project_name</i>_DE_Report/